fatinaminah/Aging-and-Labor-Market-using-Python/README.md

 **The impacts of demographic changes on labor supply**

-Demographic changes have a profound effect on a nation’s labor force.
-As populations age, birth rates fluctuate, and migration patterns evolve, the labor supply undergoes significant transformations, which in turn affect economic growth.
+Demographic changes directly impact a country’s labor forces.
+Population aging, changing birth rates, and shifting migration patterns cause big changes in the labor supply that affect economic growth.

-In Japan, female labor force participation has steadily risen over the years.
-By 2023, the participation rate reached 54.85%, an increase from 54.2% in 2022.
-During the same period, Japan’s nominal GDP per capita was around $49,885.20.
-Studies suggest that higher female labor force participation can have a positive impact on economic growth, with evidence showing that increasing the number of women in the workforce can lead to substantial GDP gains.
+Incrementally, the female labor force participation rate has increased over the years in Japan.
+It reached 54.85% in 2023 from 54.2% in 2022; meanwhile, during this entire observation period, Japan’s nominal GDP per capita was roughly $49,885.20.
+Evidence suggests that increased female labor force participation is directly correlated to economic growth; in fact, increasing the number of women in the workforce tends to enhance the GDP tremendously.

-While a direct link between female labor force participation and GDP per capita in Japan requires further research, the growing trend of female employment mirrors global patterns where higher female participation in the workforce fosters broader economic development.
+Direct association for the female labor force participation rate with GDP per capita in Japan may need further investigation; however, the increasing female employment trend fits a global pattern in which greater female participation in the workforce catalyzes greater economic development.

 ![](https://miro.medium.com/v2/resize:fit:700/1*bhJCaZdoEXEqA79MWiCt6A.png)